adityaray539/adityaray539/README.md

   </li>
   <p style="margin-left: 10px">
     <i>
-      Here is some frontent websites, I made during practice of my projects these all project is very helpful for me to learnign web development:----
+      Here is the some frontend websites, I made during the learning of web development and  practice of my projects these all project was very helpful for me to learnign web development:----
       <ul>
         <li>
           🔗 Live Demo of 1st project: <a href="https://adityaray539.github.io/CATALYST/" target="_blank">Click here</a>